 \section{Inferences from simulations}

-In this section, we will use the HODs that are consistent with the abundance and clustering of our samples to investigate the implications for galaxy-halo connection, scale-dependent bias and modeling.
+In this section, we will use the (standard) HODs from \S\ref{sec:HOD} that are consistent with the abundance and clustering of our samples to investigate the implications for galaxy-halo connection, scale-dependent bias and modeling.
 We do not have the statistical precision to see significant differences in the clustering as a function of luminosity or redshift, though we do see differences in just the best-fitting models.
 At $z=2.5$ we barely detect clustering for the wide sample, although the mock halo masses that match the level of clustering in our data are consistent with past inferences of halo masses ($\sim 10^{10-11} M_\odot$ \cite{Ouchi20}) for LAEs.
 At $z=3$ we have a stronger detection of clustering in both samples and our data prefer higher mass halos than the `typical' LAE in the literature, which are more consistent with traditional LBG halo masses $\sim 10^{12}\,h^{-1}M_\odot$ \cite{Giavalisco02,Shapley11,Wilson19}.
-We discuss the halo occupation further in Appendix \ref{app:HMQ}.